stefandobra/02_booking_system/README.md

 # 02 Booking System

-A command-line client booking system built in Python as part of a portfolio project series targeting a £90k-£100k+ AI/tech role in London.
+A command-line client booking system built in Python as part of a portfolio project series demonstrating AI and full-stack development skills.

 ## Features